 Publicly post the college’s placement results, including the number of students assessed and the number of students placed into transfer-level coursework, transfer-level coursework with concurrent support, or transfer-level or credit English as a Second Language coursework, disaggregated by race and ethnicity.

+Mathematics, Engineering, Science Achievement (MESA) Program:

+The District shall operate a Mathematics, Engineering, Science Achievement (MESA) program consistent with Title 5 regulations.

 EXEMPTIONS